adinger/motif-finder/README.md

 Implementation of Gibbs Random Sampling Algorithm to find the most frequently occuring substring (motif) in a set of gene sequences.

-run.py randomly generates 70 datasets of 5-10 sequences each.
+Usage

+To generate the datasets, edit the configuration in run.py and run
+$ ./run.py

-find_motif.py runs the Gibbs algorithm on each dataset.
+To run the algorithm on the 70 datasets, run
+$ ./run2.py